FindControl and Master Pages

 }

-There is a problem though, this searches the master page only.
+But there’s a problem: This only searches the master page.
 How do we get to the content page?

 OR